AlgoMathITMO/CLSGAN/README.md

 ```

 ## Method
+We have proposed three new methods: CLFF, CLGAN, CLSGAN.
 General pipeline of our method is presented below.
 The main idea is to use the clustering approach on allocated regimes.
 For a detail description see the article.
 ![Pipeline](https://github.com/AlgoMathITMO/CLSGAN/blob/main/images/pipeline_V3-1.png)

 We also proposed the modification of existing GAN architectures, adding Supervisor and second Discriminator.